Policies and Procedures

 Excerpt from the Procurement Services Policy Manual - Unrestricted Funds and Grants.

 Standard Terms & Conditions sent with purchase orders issued by the University.

 This document outlines the process and suppliers to be used when purchasing a computer at the University.

 Procurement Services' responsibility for University expenditures dictates the following policy with regard to competitive bidding.
 This policy calls for evaluation of the best bids based on prices and other factors such as lease versus purchase or use of surplus property that are pertinent to the specific purchase.
 The following dollar threshold levels have been established to promote best value in a competitive bidding environment and increase the efficiency of the procurement process.
 The University has defined adequate competition as at least one offering after soliciting three or more sources.

 For all the purchases the University requires:

 - justification for selected or sole source purchases, and

 - basis for the price of the purchase

-For purchases less than or equal to $10,000, requisitioning departments should follow their own judgment in identifying potential suppliers.
+For purchases less than $10,000, requisitioning departments should follow their own judgment in identifying potential suppliers.
 Procurement Services can facilitate this process by supplying lists of preferred suppliers, negotiating discounts, and providing support as requested.
 Purchases may be made without cost or price analysis or soliciting any quotes or bids if the University considers the price to be reasonable.
 Under this method, awards are encouraged to be distributed among qualified suppliers.